Islands of Calleja: Influences on neurological disorders

 Changes in behavior due to schizophrenia have been traced back to the high level of D3 dopamine receptors within the islands of Calleja as well as the high concentrations of dopamine passing through them.
 Damage to the islands due to restricted blood supply has been linked to a condition of amnesia and personality changes.
 Other behavioral and emotional responses occur as well due to serotonin that interacts with the islands.

 Influences on the reward pathways

 The islands of Calleja are directly connected with some of the major reward centers of the brain.
 By receiving dopamine inputs from the substantia nigra and the ventral tegmental area, the islands become one of the many regions that process the rewarding feelings associated with this neurotransmitter.
 The interactions of the islands with the amygdala aid in processing how the body remembers the feelings associated with the release of dopamine.
 Opioids and amphetamines take advantage of the reward pathways in that they influence greater releases of dopamine and other neurotransmitters that reinforce the feelings associated with the administration and effects of the drugs.
 The islands of Calleja become more involved with substances administered through the nose, due to the island's involvement in both olfaction and the reward pathways.
+The islands of Calleja region is the preferential binding site for cariprazine withinin the mouse striatum, a drug known for its strong antipsychotic and antidepressant efficacy.